Department of Mathematics

 To complete the Advanced Certificate in Applied Mathematics-Data Analytics, a student must complete 18 credits, to be chosen in consultation with the graduate director from the MATG courses eligible for credit towards the M.S. in Applied Mathematics-Data Analytics.
+An advanced certificate provides graduate training to students and evidence of graduate performance to employers.
 Students in the Advanced Certificate program are also eligible for graduate assistantships and research assistantships.
 The admission requirements for this program are the same as those for the M.S. in Applied Mathematics-Data Analytics.

 This program may be completed on either a full-time or a part-time basis.
 Qualified Manhattan College undergraduates may begin graduate classes in their junior or senior year, thereby enabling completion of the M.S. degree in a single postgraduate year plus two summers.
 The program gives flexibility by allowing students to start in either the fall or the spring semester.

 The total cost for a master's degree is competitive for graduate programs in New York City.
 Financial support for graduate students in the M.S. in Mathematics is available on a competitive basis in the form of graduate assistantships.

 Entering students should have seen, at a minimum, calculus I-II-III, a proof-theoretic linear algebra, and a probability or statistics class.
 Courses in abstract algebra and real analysis are required, but may be taken at the graduate level if necessary.
 A major in mathematics is desirable.
 A course in programming is recommended.